Crumbsnatchers: History

 The band's name was pulled from frontman "Guetts" Guetterman's experience at a faith-based juvenile detention center in Georgia as a teenager.
 "Crumbsnatchers” was a patronizing nickname the staff used to tease the touring church choir he was a part of.
-There, secular music was prohibited, but one of Guetterman’s peers smuggled in a CD player and a copy of Radiohead’s In Rainbows that the boys secretly listened to.
+There, secular music was prohibited, but one of Guetterman's peers smuggled in a CD player and a copy of Radiohead’s In Rainbows that the boys secretly listened to.

 In 2011, Crumbsnatchers formed when Guetterman returned to Knoxville, Tennessee and reunited with longtime friend and lead guitarist Philip Mosteller.
 Alongside bassist Sam Burchfield and drummer Rylan Bledsoe, they began to work on songs together in the apartment and rehearsal space Guetterman kept above his parents’ garage.

 The band then began working on their debut LP, Big House.
 The album was recorded at Knoxville's Famous London Recording Studio and was self-released in 2016.

 Now, Crumbsnatchers resides in Nashville, Tennessee and has signed to record label Like You Mean It Records.
+On March 1, 2024, Crumbsnatchers released their sophomore album, PETWAY.